kredibel-id/VisionSample-Android/README.md

 ### Introduction
 Vision SDK is a library that provides computer vision services such as Liveness Detection and Identity OCR with Kredibel VisionAI technology.

-Currently the Vision SDK can only be used on the Android platform.
 ##### Liveness Detection

 1. Examine the digital representation of the user's face from the camera preview in realtime.